II. Management: Select appropriate target weight loss

 5. Observe serving size and ingredients closely

-1. Super-sized meals dramatically increases calories
+1. Super-sized meals dramatically increase calories

 2. One 8 ounce soda contains 15 teaspoons of sugar